ArthurCheib/careerpayment/README.md

 # careerpayment
-Basic exploratory analysis on the public data avaiable of the money spent by the governemnt of Minas Gerais (one of the bigget state of Brazil) with a one public career in particular.
+Basic exploratory analysis on the public data avaiable of the money spent by the governemnt of Minas Gerais (one of the biggest state of Brazil) with one public career in particular.